Yunhyeongseok-kiapi/reality-virtual-information/README.md

   ##### Introduction
    - Name : Simulation-between autonomous vehicles Data exchange system
    - Company : KIAPI
    - Function
-     ● Data exchange system between the simulator and autonomous driving system ● Data transmission and reception using TCP communication based on Ethernet connection between system hardware ● In the simulator, the object data generated from the virtual environment -based simulation ● In autonomous driving system, virtual object data can be used by analyzing the received data.
+     ● Data exchange system between the simulator and autonomous driving system
+     ● Data transmission and reception using TCP communication based on Ethernet connection between system hardware
+     ● In the simulator, the object data generated from the virtual environment -based simulation
+     ● In autonomous driving system, virtual object data can be used by analyzing the received data
-     ● The autonomous driving system can evaluate autonomous driving functions on various scenarios using virtual object data other than the existing autonomous driving system.
+     ● The autonomous driving system can evaluate autonomous driving functions on various scenarios using virtual object data other than the existing autonomous driving system